iterative/dvc.org/static/docs/commands-reference/commit.md

 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run`, commit the data to the DVC cache as the last step.
 What _commit_ means is that DVC:

-- Computes a checksum for the file/directory.
+- Computes a checksum for the file/directory;
-- Enters the checksum and file name into the DVC-file.
+- Enters the checksum and file name into the DVC-file;
-- Tells the SCM to ignore the file/directory (e.g. add entry to `.gitignore`).
+- Tells the SCM to ignore the file/directory (e.g. add entry to `.gitignore`);
-  Note that if the workspace was initialized with no SCM support (`dvc init --no-scm`), this does not happen.
+  (Note that if the workspace was initialized with no SCM support (`dvc init --no-scm`), this does not happen.)
 - Adds the file/directory or to the DVC cache.

 There are many cases where the last step is not desirable (usually, rapid